 Anger is not a condition; it is a symptom that your life is unbalanced.
 If you get insufficient sleep, go without breakfast, spend every day, including weekends working, rarely exercise, and have no time for yourself, you’ll be prone to extreme irritation and anger.
 It is essential to know how to control your anger.

 A person who is in anger will often experience physical conditions, like increased heart rate, increased blood pressure, and increased adrenaline and noradrenaline levels.
 Anger could have many physical and mental consequences.
-According to the studies of the University of Michigan, people who get angry often their IQ levels tend to decrease day by day.
+According to the studies of the University of Michigan, people who get angry often have their IQ levels that tend to decrease day by day.
 On the contrary, people who get less angry, their Power of the brain increases day by day.
 That is the reason why you should know how to control your anger.

 Affirmations or Counting

 Mental or verbal affirmations or counting can help the rational mind regain control over angry feelings.
 Saying a word or phrase such as “relax” or “I am calm” can help soothe feelings of anger.
 Repeat until control is re-established.
 Count the numbers from 1 to 10 or more depending upon the situation.
 Carry on until you gain control over your anger.